ent/ent/doc/md/blob-storage.md

 `index.Fields` targets *that* column rather than the key column.
 For those fields, create the index on `<field>_key` outside the schema.

+Fields without `CheckRefs` need no such index — they never run the lookup.

 ### Create

 Blobs are written **before** the database row is inserted.
-If the SQL INSERT fails (e.g., constraint violation), the generated code deletes the just-written blobs — except any that rows in the database already reference.
+If the SQL INSERT fails (e.g., constraint violation), the generated code deletes the just-written blobs — except, for `CheckRefs` fields, any that rows in the database already reference.

 ### Update

 On update:
 1. New blob data is written to storage.
 2. The SQL UPDATE executes.
-3. On success, old blobs are deleted unless another row still references them.
+3. On success, old blobs are deleted — for `CheckRefs` fields, unless another row still references them.
 4. On SQL failure, newly-written blobs are rolled back (deleted) under the same rule.

 When using `HashKey`, if the content hasn't changed (same hash), the write is skipped entirely.